vrncndlr/SwingMood/README.md

 ## Features
 So far, the app includes the following features and functionality:
 * A front end user interface.
+* Sign up functionality and authentication.
-* The ability to retrieve data from both API:s.
-Multiple calls are used to access data from the Soundcloud API, a single call is used to get weather data about the users location.
+* The ability to retrieve data from two API:s.
 * Retrival of a single track based on emotion and weather.

-Current features:
-* Weather data retrieval
 * Music playback

 Future features: